MahletHailu/boat-tracker-client/README.md

 An alternative to the slider would be, radio buttons or may be just drop down buttons.

-2.Admin: This where operators can add/delete new boats.
+2. Admin: This where operators can add/delete new boats.
 I didn't have time to construct this page but what I have in mind is to have a list t represent existing boats.
 Each boat list item will have a correcponding Delete Icon button to delet them.
 I would provide a confirmation box to avoid deleting things when users accidentally click delet button.

 I would also add an app bar/menu bar available to add boats.